The German Wasp

 In warmer climates such as Africa, Australia and New Zealand, the nest may continue to grow over consecutive seasons.
 This results in significant nests with over 100,000 individuals that are potentially very dangerous.

 It usually nests underground, or in the loft spaces and other cavities of dwellings.
-V. germanica can be aggressive so caution must be taken when in proximity to these insects.
+It’s also aggressive, demanding caution when in close proximity to nests.

 When entering a loft space in the summer and autumn, it is prudent to leave a light on for a few minutes to see if wasps from a hidden nest approach it.